joeitu/thesis_report/src/22__storage.wr.md

 Then we store those files in a `data` directory.
 We create a new Pod on each of our recipes and upload the files folder in each.
 For that purpose, we used Penny for our RAM-based recipe, and we copy-pasted the `data` folder inside the Pod for the files-based recipe. <!-- THREE -->

-In order to not get an authorization error when trying to reach the file from our script, we need to change the `.acl` file in the root of each Pod to permit the public ( therefore our script ) to access all Pod contained files.
+In order to not get an authorization error when trying to reach the file from our script, we need to change the `.acl` file in the root of each Pod to permit the public ( therefore our script ) to access all Pod-contained files.
 We must change the Pod's root `.acl` file for that purpose.
-More precisely, the `public` subject needs to use the `acl:default` predicate ( which gives access to the subject to the predicate folder and subfolder ) instead of the `acl:accessTo` ( which only give the subject access to the object file ).
+More precisely, the `public` subject needs to use the `acl:default` predicate ( which gives access to the subject to the predicate folder and subfolder ) instead of the `acl:accessTo` ( which only gives the subject access to the object file ).
 The object remains the same ( `<./>` ), which represents the current folder ( in our case, the root folder ).
 Therefore, The `public` subject should be defined like so in the Pod's root folder:

 ```
 <#public>